jeffm007/BoilerCtrl/OVERRIDE_SYSTEM.md

 This will:
 - Add `SetpointOverrideMode` column to ZoneStatus table
 - Add `SetpointOverrideUntil` column to ZoneStatus table
-- Work for both SQLite and PostgreSQL databases

 ## Frontend Integration (TODO)